AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/deliverables.md

 ## Technical specifications

-This document defines the technical implementation approach and applicable details about all third-party integrations and systems that need to be modified.
+Technical specifications define the implementation approach and applicable details about all third-party integrations and systems that need to be modified.
 This can include APIs that don't currently exist and need to be developed.

 ## Data mapping